Mechanical

 • Six Stage: clean, rinse, phosphate, rinse, rinse/seal, DI rinse

-• Seven Stage: clean, clean, rinse, phosphate, rinse, rinse/seal, DI rinse
+• Seven Stage: clean, clean, rinse, phosphate, rinse, rinse/seal,

 • Eight Stage: clean, rinse, clean, rinse, phosphate, rinse, rinse/